Jupiter090/Juple-terminal/README.md

 ## What is it
 It's just fun projects that I wanted to make.
 ## How to download it?
-You can downlaod it in 'Releases' section.
+You can download it in 'Releases' section.
 ## What can it do?
-It can automaticly install my program.
+It can automaticly install my program, and do some fun stuff that you can try it if you're bored.